lemberg/ios-permissions-service/README.md

  ```

- > If you still have some questions or issues (maybe even improvements!) fill free to open new issue or PR.
+ > If you still have some questions or issues (maybe even improvements!) feel free to open new issue or PR.

 ## Requirements